usegalaxy-eu/website/docs/_posts/2018-02-11-genome-annotation-reloaded.md

 Saskia Hiltemann from Erasmus MC (Leiden University), in collaboration with our own E. Rasche, have <a target="_top" href="/root?tool_id=toolshed.g2.bx.psu.edu/repos/iuc/circos/circgraph/0.9-RC2">integrated Circos into Galaxy</a>, finally making it possible to create beautiful production quality plots interactively in your browser, or automatically as part of a workflow.

-Let's anotate some Genomes -- Any feedback welcome!
+Let's annotate some Genomes -- Any feedback welcome!